Southwark London Borough Council

 Southwark London Borough Council, also known as Southwark Council, is the local authority for the London Borough of Southwark in Greater London, England.
-The council has been under Labour majority control since 2010.
-The council is based at 160 Tooley Street.
+The council has been under no overall control since May 2026, having previously been under Labour majority control since 2010.
+The council is based at 160 Tooley Street and is responsible for the provision of a range of services within the borough.